martin-eden/pet_aux/readme.txt

   no much need to do it.

 [2]
-  "config.lua" is just a lua script which should return two
+  "config.lua" is just a lua script which should return table with two fields:
-  values:

     servers (table)
     pet_names (table)